NARBERTH ONLINE

 • A "filibuster" reading of "A Christmas Carol" from 1-3pm at the Narberth Bookshop

-• free showing of A Muppet Christmas Carol - at 11am at Reel Cinemas Narberth 2 (seating is limited to theater capacity)
+• free showing of A Muppet Christmas Carol - at 1pm at Reel Cinemas Narberth 2 (seating is limited; reserve tickets here)

 • "The Nutcracker" excerpt performances at the Pennsylvania Academy of Ballet